pinckneyb/standardized-patient-encounter-assessment/replit.md

 ## Recent Changes (November 2025)

 ### Latest Updates (November 14, 2025)
+- **AI-Powered Speaker Diarization (NEW!)**:
+  - **Previous Issue**: Word-level timestamps were meaningless for speaker identification
+  - **New Solution**: GPT-4o-mini intelligently identifies Student vs Patient based on conversational context
+  - **How It Works**: Analyzes question/answer patterns, medical terminology, symptom descriptions, and introductions
+  - **Output**: Clean speaker-labeled transcript (e.g., "Student: How long has this been going on?"
+"Patient: About two days")
+  - **Accuracy**: Far superior to timestamp-based or random diarization approaches
 - **CRITICAL BUG FIX - Background Processing Now Works!**
   - **Bug**: cleanup_old_incomplete_jobs() was marking ALL in-progress jobs as failed on every page refresh
   - **Impact**: Jobs would fail every time user refreshed the page to check status, even though background process was still running